 OHRSOL is a dedicated group of volunteer advocates committed to promoting and supporting cost-effective, evidence-based policies, practices, and laws that balance the need for public safety with the goal of rehabilitating and reintegrating those convicted of a sexually oriented offense.

-Members and supporters of OH-RSOL envision an environment free from arbitrary laws such as public sexual offense registries, residency and proximity restrictions, and lifetime labeling that is not evidenced or proven to be effective in predicting, reducing and preventing sexually oriented offenses.
+OHRSOL members and supporters envision an environment free from arbitrary laws such as public sexual offense registries, residency and proximity restrictions, and lifetime labeling that is not evidenced or proven to be effective in predicting, reducing, or preventing sexually oriented offenses.

 - Provide evidence and education to lawmakers, the media, and the public by dispelling existing myths about individuals convicted of a sexual offense

 - Promote legislation that supports a limited sexual offense registry based on empirical data and individual risk assessment

 - Seek to avoid unintended consequences associated with registration that may harm registrant families

 - Support judicial actions and litigation that are consistent with the constitutional rights of United States and Ohio’s registrant population